PHONE: 401-233-1055, for an emergency call the Smithfield Police at 401-231-2500.

 Frequently Asked Questions

-You can call the shelter at 233-1055, if there is no answer you can leave a message.
-If you are reporting an emergency, please contact the Smithfield Police Department at 231-2500 and they will be able to reach an Animal Control Warden.
+The best way to contact Smithfield Animal Control is to call their main phone number, (401) 233-1055.
+If there’s no answer, please leave a message.
+If you are reporting an emergency, please contact the Smithfield Police Department at (401) 231-2500 or 911, and the police department will make contact with an Animal Control Officer.

 Where is the shelter located?